 Sep 29, 2017

-Looking back on the year, the majority of our guests have come from “industry,” representing global companies like Google and Rackspace and local cyber security companies like Denim Group, Infocyte, IPSecure and ScaleFT to name a few of our early guests.
+Looking back on the year, the majority of our guests have come from the tech industry, representing global companies like Google and Rackspace and local cyber security companies like Denim Group, Infocyte, IPSecure and ScaleFT, to name a few of our early guests.

-Last but certainly not least, we had a few representatives from different branches of Government on the show.
-One of our most popular episodes was Congressman Will Hurd talking about the work he’s doing with cyber security legislation.
+Last but certainly not least, we had a few representatives from different branches of the government on the show.
+One of our most popular episodes was congressman Will Hurd talking about the work he’s doing with cybersecurity legislation.
 Another popular episode was with Sherri Hanson of the 24th Air Force who came on to talk about their operations work here in San Antonio.
 On a local stage, Commissioner Tommy Calvert was a dynamic guest who came on to share his message on how we can attract cyber security businesses to Bexar County.